Believe82/Excel-Database/README.md

 Go to the "data" Module and change the following line to the file path of your database workbook:
 **wbFullName = "C:\Users\data.xlsx"**

-I can also provide custom made form to add data to the file, please contact me.
+I can also provide a custom made form to add data to the file, please contact me.